mtp1032/SandBox/README.md

 # Sandbox
-Contains files for a combat logger and a bank manager
+Contains files for a two addons: a combat logger and bag utility